Acraplet/wc_calibration/README.md

 ```
 bash plot_binned.sh ID
 ```
-where the bins are stored in uniform_304_bins.txt and made via
+where the bins are stored in `uniform_304_bins.txt` and made via
 ```
 python src/get_uniform_bins.py
 ```
-So far we are only looking at a quarter of the sphere but is is easy to modify this code to extrand the range of uniform bins.
+So far we are only looking at a quarter of the sphere but is is easy to modify this code to extend the range of uniform bins.
-Some examples of maps are already present in the maps_txtFiles folder for testing/understanding purposes.
+Some examples of maps are already present in the `mPMTmapping/Maps/maps_txtFiles/` folder for testing/understanding purposes. **Remember to implement those files**

 Some left-over python codes are available but not maintained to do similar things as the c++ code.